 Below is another close-up of the main residence.
 This part of the Château dates back to Louis XIII, who had it built from 1631-1634.

-A close-up of the clock at the top of the Château; it is flanked by sculptures of Hercules and Mars.
+Below is a close-up of the clock at the top of the Château; it is flanked by sculptures of Hercules and Mars.
 The clock was added by Louis XIV’s architect Jules-Hardouin Mansart in the late 1670s.
+This clock displayed the time of Louis XIV’s death (8:15 am on September 1, 1715) until 1774, at which point it changed to reflect the time of Louis XV’s passing (3:15 pm on May 10, 1774).
+It reflected the latter until the outbreak of the French Revolution in 1789.

 I’m now looking to the right (north).
 This is the other Ministers’ Wing.